git4example/genai-fsx-workshop-on-eks-auto/content/400_module4_inspect_data/411_InspectModelandNeuron.md

 ---
-title : "Inspect vLLM, Mistral-7B model, and Neuron performance tools" weight : 310
+title : "Inspect vLLM, Mistral-7B model, and Neuron performance tools" weight : 401

 ---

+## Overview

-In this section, you will log-in to the vLLM Pod, inspect the Mistral-7B  model, Inspect Neuron cores and use Neuron tools to monitor performance, and generate a test file to test automatic data export from FSx for Lustre to your S3 bucket.
+In this section, you will log-in to the vLLM Pod, inspect the Mistral-7B  model, Inspect Neuron cores and use Neuron tools to monitor performance.

 ##### Step 1: Login to vLLM Pod, Inspect LLM model data